|Funding Program:||Investment Road and Rail Program

-This project involves the upgrade of Kent Road and Gipps Street to a four lane dual carriageway linking the Great Western Highway and the M4 Motorway with east facing entry and exit ramps on the M4.
-This project will also upgrade four existing intersections on Caddens Road, Sunflower Drive South, Sunflower Drive North and the Great Western Highway.
+This project upgraded Kent Road and Gipps Street to a four-lane dual carriageway linking the Great Western Highway and the M4 Motorway with east-facing entry and exit ramps on the M4.
+This project upgraded four existing intersections on Caddens Road, Sunflower Drive South, Sunflower Drive North and the Great Western Highway.

-The project will deliver a range of benefits including:
+The project delivered a range of benefits, including:

 - providing additional north-south road capacity for the growing population of Western Sydney, relieving congestion in existing corridors such as The Northern Road and Mamre Road;

 - improving access for freight from the St Marys industrial areas to the M4 Motorway and Great Western Highway;

 - providing shared off-road pedestrian and cycle facilities.